dustinrue/ControlPlane/README.txt

 - /server/database_schema.sql contains all the default tables
 - /server/crash_v200.php is the file that is invoked by the iPhone app
 - /server/config.php contains database access information
+- /server/test_setup.php simple script that checks if everything required on the server is available
 - /server/admin/ contains all administration scripts
 - /server/admin/symbolicate.php needs to be copied to a local mac, and the url has to be adjusted to access the scripts on your server